codacy/codacy-rubocop/docs/description/Lint_MultipleComparison.md

-In math and Python, we can use `x < y < z` style comparison to compare multiple value.
+In math and Python, we can use `x < y < z` style comparison to compare multiple values.
 However, we can't use the comparison in Ruby.
-However, the comparison is not syntax error.
+However, the comparison is not a syntax error.
 This cop checks the bad usage of comparison operators.

 # Examples